antevens/boatcontrol/README.md

-_All relays on a board share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct. and that the correct transistor array chosen (ULN2803A vs. TBD62783APG)_
+_All relays on a board share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct. and that the correct driver array is chosen (ULN2803A vs. TBD62783APG)_

 Keep in mind that there is no requirement to fully populate the board and a partially